jishanahmed-shaikh/finsage-app/README.md

 ## Deployment

-You can deploy this project by opening using VERCEL.
+You can deploy this project by using VERCEL.

 1. Create a Vercel Account (https://vercel.com/)
 2. Connect your Github Account to your Vercel Account